How do I know that the Master of Business Administration is the right degree for me to pursue?

 Applicants are exempt from the GMAT/GRE requirement under the following circumstances:

-- if you have previously earned a graduate degree from a regionally-accredited university (or international equivalent);
+- if you have previously earned a graduate degree from a regionally-accredited university (or international equivalent) OR;

-- if you have successfully completed one semester of college algebra;
+- if you have successfully completed one semester of college algebra AND;

 - if your undergraduate GPA and relevant career experience match the following criteria: